devayee/CS2-Vip-Manager/README.md

 - **Time-Based Access**: VIP groups can be permanent or time-limited with automatic expiration
 - **Night VIP**: Free VIP access during specified hours (e.g., off-peak times)
 - **Smart Multi-Group Support**: Players can belong to multiple VIP groups simultaneously, with the plugin automatically providing the best benefits across all active groups (no duplicate benefits, just the highest values from each category)
+- **VIP TEST** Allows players to test a VIP group for a specified duration, with configurable cooldown options (reuse after X days or restrict to a one-time use).

 ### 🔧 Admin Management
 - **In-game Administration**: User-friendly menu system for adding, removing, and extending VIP privileges